mterczynski/Joi-schema-generator/README.md

 ### npm install

-Install dependencies required to run the tests
+Install dependencies required to run the app and tests

 ### npm test

 Runs the tests

+### npm start

+Runs the app in development mode (watch mode with hot reloading)

+### npm build

+Compiles the app into a deployable /build folder